 Speak to the locals and other travellers

 I’m not a huge fan of seeking safety advice on forums unless I’m confident i) the person has been – recently, and ii) they have the same attitude to risk as me.

 Even asking locals can be a bit hit and miss.
-I recall receiving advice from a fatherly figure in Santiago de Chile who suggested I take the next flight home (ironically to the place I was robbed) because ‘Latin America is dangerous and it definitely isn’t safe for women to travel alone’.
+I recall receiving advice from a fatherly figure in Santiago de Chile who suggested I take the next flight home (ironically to the place I was robbed) because ‘Latin America is dangerous and it definitely isn’t safe for solo women’.

 None of this means you should avoid local advice, just pick your sources wisely – the people who work in hostels are usually a good bet as are those who have just come from the town you’re heading to next.

-If I were to pick one forum to rely on for advice, it would be Thorntree, but try to get advice from as many people as possible before forming a view.
+If I were to pick one forum to rely on for advice, it would be the many Facebook groups for solo female travelers, but try to get advice from as many people as possible before forming a view.